-Explain briefly what epilepsy is and education how cannabis helps patients with epilepsy.
+Find out why some patients consume cannabis for epilepsy.
+Learn what epilepsy is and how cannabis helps patients with epilepsy.

 Remember, cannabinoids like CBD work within our endocannabinoid system to regulate homeostasis in our bodies.
-They have been patented by the United States as a neuroprotectant, meaning they help protect brain cells, which makes sense for helping treat neurological disorders like epilepsy.
-Although CBD has been the primary focus for treating epilepsy and other seizure conditions with cannabis, it is only one of hundreds of cannabinoids found in the plant, and may not be the only contributing factor to providing patients with symptom relief.
+They have been patented by the United States as a neuroprotectant.
+This means they help protect brain cells.
+Although CBD has been the primary focus for treating epilepsy and other seizure conditions it’s not alone.
+CBD is only one of hundreds of cannabinoids found in the cannabis.

-All of these positive reasons are why epilepsy is an approved qualifying condition for a medical cannabis patient card in most states with legal medical cannabis programs, including Missouri.
-The approval of Epidiolex helped cement the therapeutic use of cannabis for epilepsy and also helped convince key supporting organizations, like The Epilepsy Foundation, to change their stance on using it for treatment.
+Epilepsy is an approved qualifying condition for a medical cannabis patient card in most states, including Missouri.
+The approval of Epidiolex helped cement the therapeutic use of cannabis for epilepsy.
+It also helped convince key supporting organizations, like The Epilepsy Foundation, to change their stance on using it for treatment.